French usufruit and continental equivalents; also English will trusts with French issues.

 As a Barrister he is also able to provide probate services in

-Peter is also available if needed were the decease to have
+Peter is also available if needed where the decease has already

 Guidance for UK lay executors or heirs confronted with a French usufruit or other continental equivalent